Ang Ika-Labing Isang Utos: Mahalin Mo, Asawa Mo

-Ang Ika-Labing Isang Utos: Mahalin Mo Asawa Mo is a 1994 Philippine drama film directed by Marilou Diaz-Abaya from a screenplay written by Jose "Butch" Dalisay.
+Ang Ika-Labing Isang Utos: Mahalin Mo, Asawa Mo is a 1994 Philippine drama film directed by Marilou Diaz-Abaya from a screenplay written by Jose "Butch" Dalisay.
 Starring Aiko Melendez, Gabby Concepcion, Zsa Zsa Padilla, Maricel Laxa, and Edu Manzano, the film revolves around a woman who became a victim of domestic violence committed by her husband.
 It is one of the films directed by Diaz-Abaya that depicts issues about the plight of women who became victims of abuse and violence.

 A co-production of Regal Films and Star Cinema, the film was theatrically released on 16 November 1994.
-It is the first film of Marilou Diaz-Abaya for ABS-CBN's film production division and her second film since her return to film directing in 1993.
+It is the first film of Marilou Diaz-Abaya for Star Cinema, ABS-CBN's film production division, and her second film since her return to film directing in 1993.